 A premises licence will be required by the owners of pubs, clubs, night clubs, theatres, cinemas, restaurants, takeaways, shops and other retail outlets selling alcohol.
 The licence will be issued for the life of the business rather than one or three years.
 Applicants for a premises licence will need to identify in their operating schedule how the premises will meet the four licensing objectives:

 If alcohol is sold, the person responsible for such sales must hold a personal licence.
-The Licensing Act 2003 strictly regulates the grant of personal licences which are valid for a maximum of 10 years.
+The Licensing Act 2003 strictly regulates the grant of personal licences.